Ready to Travel

 I actually found when overlanding and camping (drive to location) the weight, size, ease, and minimal cleaning required to gravity bolus the cartons of VHC Boost was easier than cooking and bring food to eat.
 I look at it as an MRE I don’t have to taste *wink*… Small upsides, I try and find them.
 When day hiking I found bringing a few VHC Boost was the same as bringing a sandwich.

-You also have the option of pressure bolusing meal replacements with calorie additions.
+You also have the option of pressure bolusing other formulas and meal replacements with calorie additions like you would blended food.
 This is not as simple as the cartons but gives you more control over the ingredients.
 I recommend a cordless magic bullet or other electric protein drink mixer to ensure powder and additives are well mixed (to prevent clogs).

 I find the following items are always good to have in my food and medicine bag/backpack.
-On longer trips I refill two days worth of supplies at a time.
+On longer trips I fill it two days worth of supplies at a time.

 If you are just going for a hike for the afternoon or out to an event, downsize the Food and Medicine Bag to just the supplies for the number of meals you need and medications you will need to take until you get home, bring gloves and hand sanitizer so you don’t have to worry about finding somewhere to wash up (leave the soap at home) and eat on the go.